martin-lizner/trezor-ssh-agent/README.md

 * Application log is saved in your C:\Users\\...\ directory under default name: Trezor_Agent.log
 * You can also access log by using the "Open Log File" item in the application tray menu.
 * If you are getting "Device not ready" message, try closing your Chrome browser and re-plug the device
-* Also make sure that SSH Server you are connecting to supports ECDSA:
+* Also make sure that SSH Server you are connecting to supports ECC:
   * ECDSA is generally supported since [OpenSSH 5.7](http://www.openssh.com/txt/release-5.7)
   * But there are backports to some older openSSH versions, e.g. Redhat/CentOS [5.3p1-112.el6_7](http://www.rpmfind.net/linux/RPM/centos/updates/6.7/x86_64/Packages/openssh-5.3p1-112.el6_7.x86_64.html)